Trikzon/swe-lab/Docs/ThirdIncrement/progress_report.md

     the video or presentation -->
 ### Chris Swezy
-- Wrote the progres report
+- Wrote the progress report.
-- Implemented the camera targeting feature
+- Implemented the camera targeting feature.
--
+- Added the sprint ability to the player.
+- Improved the block ability by slowing the player when active.

 ### Jake Younan
-- Developed the level
+- Improved the basic level.
-    - Added river deatils using UE5 plugin
+    - Added river deatils using UE5 water plugin.
-    - added a structure into the level
+    - Added a structure into the level.
-- Created the enemy sight detection feature
+- Created the enemy AI sight detection feature.

 ### Dion Tryban
--
+- Recorded the video.
+- Added pickup-able in-world equipment items that can be dropped by enemies.
+- Added in-inventory tooltips for equipment to display equipment name and statistics.
+- Added basic UI to the player's HUD displaying the player's health, strength, and blocking state.
+- Added different versions of weapons, armor, and shields with different stats.

 ## 7. Stakeholder Communication
 <!-- Draft an email communication to the stakeholders of the project succinctly communicating progress and current project status.
 The email should be intended for a non-technical audience that is expertly aware of the domain your application is designed for.
 You may not “break the fourth wall” or otherwise refer to the course in the email, instead, you should think about how setbacks or issues you encounter may reflect setbacks that happen in the larger context of production software development and explain them as such.
 The email should not exceed 500 words. -->
 Dear Stakeholders,

-We have created a compelling virutal slice, nearing the full functionality of our product.
+We have created a compelling virtual slice, nearing the full functionality of our product.
 We have faced some delays, which is to be expected in the industry and due to the scope of our game, but we are progressing at a good pace with those factors in mind.
 We have tightened up the combat system with important gameplay features like camera targeting, and improved our inventory menu system.
-We have made strides on level development, and on the complezity of our enemy behavior.
+We have made strides on level development, and on the complexity of our enemy behavior.

 Thank you for your support,
 Echoes of Babylon Team